gdsec-test/security-detections-framework/documentation/Detection_Lifecycle_Framework.md

 Testing of a detection will also include an effort to continuously define the logic and baseline to ensure it is tuned properly for the best possible results.

-For explination in how to test a detection counsult [Detection Testing](https://github.com/gdcorp-infosec/security-detections-framework/blob/main/documentation/Detection_Testing.md)

 # Implementation

 Once a detection is deployed; the relevant teams should be informed to start monitoring the relevant performance and alerts.
 When required, the teams must also be briefed on the SOPs when the detections are triggered.

-GCSO (Global Cyber Security Operations) or the monitoring team must also be alerted about the new detection and provided with a playbook to handle future alerts.
+- GCSO (Global Cyber Security Operations) or the monitoring team must also be alerted about the new detection and provided with a playbook to handle future alerts.
+- Incident Response or other Escalating Athorities should be notified as well.

 # Maintenance & Review